jksinton/nextcloud-docker-caddy/README.md

 # Introduction

-This is an example of [Nextcloud](https://github.com/nextcloud/docker) docker image served behind a reverse proxying, using a [Caddy](https://hub.docker.com/_/caddy) docker image.
+This is an example of a [Nextcloud](https://github.com/nextcloud/docker) docker image served behind a reverse proxying, using a [Caddy](https://hub.docker.com/_/caddy) docker image.
 In this example, the Nextcloud app serves a subdomain ```cloud.exmaple.com``` of the web root domain ```example.com```.
 Allowing you to easily spin-up other docker containers under your domain's web root and other subdomains.

 First off, thank you, [```tmo1```](https://gist.github.com/tmo1).
 This deployment is primarily derived from ```tmo1```'s guide [here](https://gist.github.com/tmo1/72a9dc98b0b6b75f7e4ec336cdc399e1).
 It in part diverges from ```tmo1```'s configuration in that this deployment uses the official image of [Caddy](https://hub.docker.com/_/caddy) rather than [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy).